The Learner’s Guide to Living Trust

 When you form a living trust with your attorney, you as the grantor will have to transfer the ownership of your assets to that trust by taking all your investment deeds and changing the names to the name of the trust.

 As the grantor, you will then have to choose a successor or a trustee who will see that the instructions of the trust are carried out.
-You can choose a family member as a trustee or a professional trustee, usually from a financial institution.
+The trustee can be a family member or a professional trustee, usually from a financial institution.

-You can leave a full inheritance to your beneficiaries from the trust.
-You can also establish conditions that the beneficiaries must meet before they receive their inheritance.
+You can leave a full inheritance to your beneficiaries from the trust or establish conditions that the beneficiaries must meet before they receive their inheritance.
 For example, a son has to finish school before he gets his inheritance.

 - Irrevocable trust

 An irrevocable trust means that the terms of the trust cannot be changed and revoked once it has been formed.
-No asset in this trust can be accessed by creditors, in-laws, or any financial predator.
+Creditors, in-laws, and financial predators, can’t access your assets in this trust.
 If you want to keep your assets out of reach, this is the route for you.

 - Revocable Trust